panditdhamdhere/Compose/README.md

    That said, DRY still has its place.
 When a large block of code performs a complete, self-contained action and is used identically in multiple locations, moving it into an internal function can improve readability.
 For example, Compose's ERC-721 implementation uses an `internalTransferFrom` function to eliminate duplication while keeping the code easy to read and understand.

    **Guideline:** Repeat yourself when it makes your code easier to read and understand.
 Use DRY sparingly and only to make code more readable by removing a lot of unnecessary duplication.

+1. ### Compose makes diamonds

+   A diamond contract is a smart contract that gets its functionality from other contracts called facets.
+You can add, replace, or remove functionality from these facets, which lets the diamond contract change or grow without deploying a completely new contract.
+This design makes it easier to build smart contracts that are modular (made of separate parts) and composable (able to work together in flexible ways).
+A diamond contract can be deployed and then incrementally developed by adding/replacing/removing functionality over time.
+Diamond contracts can be upgradeable or immutable.
+[ERC-2535 Diamonds](https://eips.ethereum.org/EIPS/eip-2535) is the standard that defines how diamond contracts work.

+   Compose is specifically designed to help users develop and deploy [diamond contracts](https://eips.ethereum.org/EIPS/eip-2535).
+A major part of this project is creating an onchain diamond factory that makes it easy to deploy diamonds that use facets provided by this library and elsewhere.

+   Much of Compose consists of facets and Solidity libraries that are used by users to create diamond contracts.

+1. #### Onchain Composability

+   We design facets for maximum onchain reusability and composability.

+   We plan to deploy the facets written in this library to many blockchains.
+There's no reason to take our Solidity source code, as is, and deploy it yourself to a blockchain if it is already deployed there.
+Just use the facets that are already deployed.
+We will maintain lists of blockchain addresses for facets that are deployed.

+   For example if you want a diamond contract with standard ERC721 NFT functionality, then deploy a diamond contract using this library and add the ERC721 functionality from the existing, already deployed ERC721 facet.
+You do not need to deploy an ERC721 facet from this library if it has already been deployed to the blockchain you are using.

+   Users also have the option of taking our facet source code and modifying it for their needs and deploying what they wish.